 Looking at Centrala’s events page, there’s a lot that I would have liked to get to.
 There was an event featuring sound artists from Bulgaria on the 20th, an event from Thinking/Not Thinking Presents on the 22nd, and stop-off from Thomas Truax during his UK tour, with local support from Kate Arnold and Steckdose.
 I can’t get to everything, but the last time I was there was for the Supersonic Presents…AJA/Pretty Grim/Sofa King show on the 8th of March, and as usual with Supersonic events, I left with a big smile on my face.
 Supersonic Presents…have a dedicated YouTube channel, which is a fantastic resource if you weren’t there, and also to discover new and exciting acts that you may not have seen before, and especially if you’re having to minimise contact.

 But on that Tuesday evening, I was delighted to see that Centrala were going ahead.
 Photographer Paulina Korobkiewicz and writer Natalia Domagala will be delivering their artist talk as planned for their current exhibition ‘Udarny Trud.’
 However.
 It will be streamed only on YouTube on Thursday evening.
-Follow the link here, and take your seats on Thursday 19 at 6pm!!
+To see it preserved, click the link below!

 From what I have seen so far, Grand Union and BOM are planning to present artistic programmes online, and I believe that others within the artistic community will no doubt follow suit – please let me know!!